KiltedCode/khandaria-campaign/sessions/2021/2021-04-15-caravan-party.md

 Next rhino looks pissed
 `Eiya` hypnotizes the last hobgoblin

-`Belsarin` was dominated by the `Prince` but able to shake it off then he knows everything since the fight
+`Belsaran` was dominated by the `Prince` but able to shake it off then he knows everything since the fight

 maggots start cleaning up the hobgoblins